• Skip to primary navigation

 Washington Post and Evening Star archives: Did you know that a D.C. public library card gives you free access to full-text search of the Washington Post back to 1877 and the Evening Star back to 1852?
 Explore the available databases here.
 Happy searching!

-HSW’s Kiplinger Library is a very important archive and library for Washington history.
-HSW holds the archives of CPHS, as well as many other resources for neighborhood history research.
+The DC History Center’s Kiplinger Library is a very important archive and library for Washington history.
+The DC History Center holds the archives of CPHS, as well as many other resources for neighborhood history research.
 Their hours are by appointment only, so please call them to arrange a visit.
 The online search function for their collections is very user-friendly.
 Many of their photographs and archival finding aids have been digitized and can be consulted online via this search interface.
 Note that it is possible to search by neighborhood and/or street address.

 Library of Congress